CoralineAda/alice/README.md

 * Devil's Advocate actor with dudebro logic extension
 * Coffee machine in the dungeon that makes real coffee that clears effects
 * Bio/factoid game
+* Potions
+* Other machines
+  * Alchemist lab that produces potions
+  * Beer tap